intersystems-community/PythonGateway-Template/README.md

 ## intersystems-objectscript-template
-This is a template for InterSystems ObjectScript Github repository.
+This is a template for PythonGateway - InterSystems ObjectScript Github repository.
-The template goes also with a few files which let you immedietly compile your ObjecScript files in InterSystems IRIS Community Edition in a docker container
+The template goes also with a few files which let you immedietly compile your InterSystems ObjectScript files in InterSystems IRIS Community Edition in a docker container.

 ## Prerequisites
 Make sure you have [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) and [Docker desktop](https://www.docker.com/products/docker-desktop) installed.